-Furthermore, in my mid- and upper-twenties, I developed severe issues with anxiety and panic attacks.
+Furthermore, as was previously discussed (see page …), in my mid-twenties I developed severe anxiety issues related to panic attacks.
 Not understanding what was happening and too embarrassed to say anything, I lived with these symptoms for years without telling anyone or going to a doctor for help.

 Finally, in my thirties I developed ulcerative colitis.
-Similar to Crohn's disease and other inflammatory bowel diseases, ulcerative colitis is a disease that impacts one percent of Americans and causes inflammation and sores - called ulcers - in the lining of the rectum and colon.
+Similar to Crohn's disease and other inflammatory bowel diseases, ulcerative colitis is an ailment that impacts one percent of Americans and causes inflammation and sores - called ulcers - in the lining of the rectum and colon.

 With each setback, I had every reason to fall off the wagon and let my body "go."
 But thanks to understanding the long-term implications of healthy living, I overcame these bumps in the road.